 SM: That really resonates with me, why and how I’m so eager to work with other artists at a site of resistance like this.
 I can’t remember exactly when or where the idea emerged, but could you talk about why you were interested in coming up north to install a sound garden on the Mississippi here at Anishinaabe Akiing?

-JGE: Well I had heard from my friend and collaborator Ben Durrant that our old friend Zak Sally had wanted to get in touch with me about a project he was working on.
+JGE: Well I had heard from my friend and collaborator Ben Durrant that our old friend and artist Zak Sally had wanted to get in touch with me about a project he was working on.
 So I reached out to Zak and invited him to a “pop-up” installment of the Fall Sound Garden that we did on West River Parkway in Minneapolis in early October, and afterwards we had a long phone conversation in which he described the site at Akiing and the rough idea of the Fall Gathering event that he was helping organize.
 He’d been trying to figure out what would be an appropriate way to have sound art / music be a part of the event, and really appreciated the spatial, immersive approach I’d been developing.
 He wasn’t asking me to bring the whole Sound Garden up, as it’s quite a logistical and technical challenge, but once I heard him describe the site and circumstances of the gathering, it was clear to me that this was something I had to do.
 It felt like everything I’d been working on up to that point had brought me to this particular opportunity, without knowing it.

 SM: Of course it was Zak!
 I love how these kinds of collaborations evolve organically.
 Zak had been to visit us here at Akiing before and during the Stop Line 3 camp, and we’d been thinking together about ways to bring his community-focused printmaking work – and his love of music and his own sound practice – together with some organizing I was doing with artists and activists.
 I remember him calling me right after visiting your Fall Sound Garden and saying, “You have to hear this…”